FG-Portrait: 3D Flow Guided Editable Portrait Animation¶

 Key Designs¶

-User-Specified Expression and Pose Editing
+3. User-Specified Expression and Pose Editing: Naturally supported by parameter-driven conditions.

 Loss & Training¶

-The standard diffusion model denoising loss is used: \(\mathcal{L} = \mathbb{E}_{z_0,c,\epsilon,t}[\|\epsilon - U(z_t, t, c)\|_2^2]\).
-SD 1.5 serves as the backbone with its weights frozen.
-The appearance network is initialized from X-Portrait, and the additional input layers of the ControlNet are randomly initialized.
-The AdamW optimizer is used with a learning rate of \(1e^{-5}\).
-After training the image diffusion pipeline, temporal layers are inserted and fine-tuned on video sequences to achieve temporal consistency.
+The standard diffusion denoising loss is used: \(\mathcal{L} = \mathbb{E}_{z_0,c,\epsilon,t}[\|\epsilon - U(z_t, t, c)\|_2^2]\).
+SD 1.5 serves as the backbone with frozen weights.
+The Appearance Network is initialized from X-Portrait, and ControlNet's extra input layers are randomly initialized.
+AdamW optimizer is used with a learning rate of \(1e^{-5}\).
+After training the image diffusion pipeline, temporal layers are inserted and fine-tuned on video sequences for temporal consistency.
 Training data consists of 1K videos sampled from the VFHQ dataset.

 Key Experimental Results¶